cmorten/cypress-web-vitals/README.md

 ## Examples

-An example Cypress test setup with a variety of tests using `cypress-web-vitals` is available in the [`./examples` directory](./examples).
+Example Cypress test setups with a variety of tests using `cypress-web-vitals` for both Cypress 9.x and 10.x are available in the [`./examples` directory](./examples).

 ## API